-The core belief behind the co-design approach is that service users, as experts by central role in designing the services they use.
+The core belief behind the co-design approach is that service users, as experts by experience, should play a central role in designing the services they use.

-A process where a range of experts, including people with lived experience, with lived experience, collaborate to identify an issue and create a solution, issue and create a solution, typically a new service model.
+A process where a range of experts, including people with lived experience, collaborate to identify an issue and create a solution, typically a new service model.

-It's a fundamentally 'iterative' process - the solutions generated in the designing phase are tested and participants in an ongoing
+It's a fundamentally 'iterative' process - the solutions generated in the designing phase are tested and evaluated with the original participants in an ongoing